-I've worked as a journalist in both the US and former Soviet Union, and recently graduated with a Master's degree from Columbia University's Harriman Institute, focusing on social, political, security, and demographic developments in the former communist bloc.
+I've worked as a journalist in both the US and former Soviet Union, and recently graduated with a Master's degree from Columbia University's Harriman Institute, focusing on social, political, security, and demographic developments in the post-communist space.
 (My Master's thesis detailed PR and image-management efforts from the regimes in Azerbaijan and Kazakhstan, and investigated the Western figures helping them along.)
-I'm currently authoring the Crossroads Asia vertical and writing magazine pieces with The Diplomat, and my other pieces and analyses have appeared in Foreign Policy, The Atlantic, The New Republic, POLITICO Magazine, Hudson Institute's Kleptocracy Initiative, Sports Illustrated, Quartz, Organized Crime and Corruption Reporting Project, openDemocracy, Guardian, World Politics Review, Al Jazeera, Slate, The Daily Beast, Roads & Kingdoms, Washington Post, Talking Points Memo, EurasiaNet, Houston Chronicle, Jamestown, Moscow Times, Radio Free Europe/Radio Liberty, and Business Insider, among a host of other outlets.
+I'm currently authoring the Crossroads Asia vertical and writing magazine pieces with The Diplomat, and my other pieces and analyses have appeared in Foreign Policy, The Atlantic, The New Republic, POLITICO Magazine, Hudson Institute's Kleptocracy Initiative, Sports Illustrated, Quartz, Organized Crime and Corruption Reporting Project, openDemocracy, Guardian, National Review, World Politics Review, Al Jazeera, Slate, The Daily Beast, Roads & Kingdoms, Washington Post, Talking Points Memo, EurasiaNet, Houston Chronicle, Jamestown, Moscow Times, Radio Free Europe/Radio Liberty, and Business Insider, among a host of other outlets.

-I recently put together a full-length report with People For the American Way on relations between Moscow and the US's far-right, and you may have also seen, heard, or read me on BBC, NPR, Canal+, Deutsche Welle, Radio France Internationale, SiriusXM, or in The Economist, offering analysis on nationalism, populism, extremism, and assorted post-Soviet developments.
+I recently put together a full-length report with People For the American Way on relations between Moscow and the US's far-right, and you may have also seen, heard, or read me on BBC, PBS, NPR, Canal+, Deutsche Welle, Radio France Internationale, Channel 4, SiriusXM, or in The Economist, offering analysis on nationalism, populism, extremism, and assorted post-Soviet developments.
 My regional consulting or editing efforts include work with Nuclear Threat Initiative, Freedom House, Carnegie Endowment for International Peace, United States Institute of Peace, Center on Global Interests, and Christian Science Monitor’s Monitoring Global Outlook.

 I've also worked with International Crisis Group in Kyrgyzstan, Talking Points Memo, and Houston Press, and graduated from Rice University in 2010, where I both taught a course on Batman and served as Editor-in-Chief of the on-campus newspaper.
 A stint as the northernmost (male) Peace Corps Volunteer in the world - plenty chilled along the Russia-Kazakhstan border - came after college, and Portland, Oregon, is the original home.